global-asp/asp-source/en/0219_rain-for-nomvula.md

 # Rain for Nomvula

 ##
-“No Nomvula, don't play with
+"No Nomvula, don't play with
 water.
-It is so scarce!”
+It is so scarce!"
-“But it's hot, Mama!
+"But it's hot, Mama!
 I feel like getting into this water.
-I want to be cool.”
+I want to be cool."

 ##
-“No, Nomvula.
+"No, Nomvula.
 Don't play with
 water.
-Water is scarce.”
+Water is scarce."
-“But it's hot, Mama, I'm thirsty.
+"But it's hot, Mama, I'm thirsty.
-I'd like to drink cold water.”
+I'd like to drink cold water."

 ##
 It is raining.
 There is going to be